xwu/xwu-swift-numerics/floating-point-part-2.md

 (x * x).addingProduct(-x, x).squareRoot() // nan
 ```

-This result is observed because `x * x` cannot be represented exactly as a value
+The second result is not zero because `x * x` cannot be represented exactly as a
-of type `Double`.
-In fact, `(x * x).addingProduct(-x, x)` actually computes the
+value of type `Double`.
+In fact, `(x * x).addingProduct(-x, x)` actually
-amount by which `x * x` is inexact.
-Since `x * x` is rounded down, that amount
+computes the amount by which `x * x` is inexact.
+Since `x * x` is rounded down,
-is negative, and therefore taking the square root gives NaN.
+the amount of inexactness is negative and its square root is not a number.

 [ref 11-9]: https://github.com/apple/swift-evolution/blob/master/proposals/0067-floating-point-protocols.md
 [ref 12-6]: https://github.com/apple/swift/pull/13007